Smartling/SmartlingHelp/_articles/connectors/wordpress-connector/wordpress-connector---frequently-asked-questions.md

 ## How do I get my content into Smartling?

 The Connector offers three ways to submit your source content to Smartling.

-1. Bulk submit (<tt>/wp-admin/admin.php?page=smartling-bulk-submit</tt>) was designed to be primary means of submitting content.
+1. Bulk submit (

+   <tt>/wp-admin/admin.php?page=smartling-bulk-submit</tt>) was designed to be primary means of submitting content.
 It allows you to submit multiple posts, tags, menus, and other entities for multiple locales in single click.
-    Some entities can be submitted only from Bulk submit:
+   <br>Some entities can be submitted only from Bulk submit:
    * Theme Widgets
    * Media Attachments
    * Navigation Menus
 2. The Smartling widget on the Post Edit screen.
-This allows you  to submit only current post for chosen locales
+This allows you &nbsp;to submit only current post for chosen locales
 3. The Submissions Board.
 It's similar to Bulk Submit but here you can find only content / entities that were submitted before.
 Use this view to resubmit content that you want to retranslate, for example, because the source content has changed.

 ## Can I submit content from a translated site?